You have a linked list and want to find the th to last node.

 In either approach, make sure to check if k is greater than the length of the linked list!
 That's bad input, and we'll want to raise an error.

-Both approaches use O(n)O(n) time and O(1)O(1) space.
+Both approaches use time and space.

 But the second approach is fewer steps since it gets the answer "in one pass," right?
 Wrong.

-In the first approach, we walk one pointer from head to tail (to get the list's length), then walk another pointer from the head node to the target node (the kkth to last node).
+In the first approach, we walk one pointer from head to tail (to get the list's length), then walk another pointer from the head node to the target node (the th to last node).

 In the second approach, right_node also walks all the way from head to tail, and left_node also walks from the head to the target node.